Recruitment for this program is now closed! Thank you!

 - The award envelope of $20,000 will be divided between up to 5 candidates

-- Note that due to the very specific nature of this program, it is much less competitive than other IHSP programs
+- Note that due to the highly specialized topic of this program, it may be less competitive than other IHSP programs in any given year

 The Language and Health: Facilitating Access to Health Care for Linguistic Minorities student program provides a unique opportunity to bring together the expertise of the HCALM-Network community on access to health care and the IHSP’s focus on policy with the goal of supporting young researchers who hope to make a difference in their communities.
 The purpose of this partnership is: